GeospatialCentroid/COEnviroScreen_dataInputs/README.md

 This repository provides the input datasets for the Colorado EnviroScreen <a href="https://github.com/GeospatialCentroid/COEnviroScreen_dataProcessing" target="_blank">Data Processing Repository</a>

+*update 07-2022*

+We are currently unable to share all datasets via GitHub due to file size limitations.
+Please utilize the following <a href="https://github.com/GeospatialCentroid/COEnviroScreen_dataInputs.git" target="_blank">link to download</a> the current input datasets.

 **Intent**
 Users wishing to regenerate the Colorado EnviroScreen Score locally can copy and paste the context of this repository into the `data/input` folder created by the `createFolderStructure()` function within the COEnviroScreen_dataProcessing repository.